Modal Verbs of Obligation and Prohibition - ESL EFL Activities, Worksheets and Games

 ESL EFL Writing and Speaking Activity - Pre-intermediate - 25 Minutes

 This is an enjoyable game for practicing modal verbs of obligation.
 Students practice making sentences expressing things people must do or be if they want to be successful in a particular job.
 The class is broken up into small teams.
 The teacher writes a job on the board.
 Teams then have five minutes to write down as many 'You must...' sentences as they can.
 The sentences have to express things people must do or be if they want to be successful in that particular kind of work.
 After the five minutes are up, the teams check each other's sentences.
 Each team gets one point for each appropriate sentence.
 Further rounds are played using other modal verbs of obligation (e.g. You should...) and different jobs.
-The team with the most points at the end is the winner.
+The team with the most points at the end of the game is the winner.